Collegiate secret societies in North America: Yale University

-In the past century, the size of Yale has allowed for a wider variety of student societies, including regular college fraternity chapters, and other models, so it can be challenging to categorize the organizations.
-And there are societies like Sage and Chalice, Brothers in Unity, and St. Anthony Hall which cross ordinary categories.
+The term "secret society" at Yale University encompasses organizations with many shared but not identical characteristics.
+The first secret society at Yale was a chapter of Phi Beta Kappa, established in 1780; however, its chapter dropped it secret status in the 1820s.
+In the traditional Yale system, societies were organized by class year, with societies for freshmen, sophomore, juniors, and seniors.
+All the societies were independent.
+Each of the societies had a link in the class year before and after it; that is, members of one freshman society would all get elected to the same sophomore society year after year, and so on so that there were two or three parallel sets of linked societies.

+Yale's system of class secret societies kept it out of the more typical intercollegiate college fraternity system, although some regular college fraternities were created out of the junior societies at Yale.
+Delta Kappa Epsilon, a Yale junior society formed in 1840, is now a national traditional fraternity.
+Yale banned freshmen societies in 1880 and sophomore societies in 1900.
+The senior-class societies continue to prosper today without any of the lower-class societies.

 There are typical attributes of the Yale societies.
 They are often restricted by class year, especially the senior class.
 They usually have fifteen members per class year.
-They "tap" their members, mostly on the same "Tap Night", and a member is off-limits to recruitment by another secret society, (i.e. reciprocal exclusivity).
+They "tap" their members, mostly on the same "Tap Night", and a member is off-limits to recruitment by another secret society (i.e., reciprocal exclusivity).
 The normal pattern now is that a group of secret societies places an advertisement in the Yale Daily News in early spring that informs students when Tap Night is taking place and when students should expect to receive formal offers (usually one week before official Tap Night).
-Tap Night is typically held on a Thursday in mid-April; the most recently held Tap Night was on April 10, 2014.
+Tap Night is typically held on a Thursday in mid-April.